 “Blurred Lines: Historical Knowledge and the Politics of Statues” in Bina Sengar and Laurie McMillen (Eds) Spaces and Places in Western India: Formations and Delineations.
-Routledge, forthcoming.
+Routledge, 2019.

 with Kelly Denton-Borhaug, “Memoir as Contemplative Practice for Peace and Justice”.
 International Journal of Critical Pedagogy (2014) 5:2.